j-siderius/TinyML-board-documentation/README.md

 Example code for all described functions of the TinyML board can be found below.
 They are divided into sensors, I/O and TensorFlow Lite Micro examples.

+The TinyML board usually comes pre-programmed with a Board Test firmware.
+This program lets you test all functionality of the TinyML board.
+To start the test, just connect the TinyML board to your system and open the Serial Monitor in Arduino IDE (Windows + Mac: either through GUI or Tools>Serial Monitor).

 Additional (advanced) examples can be found in the [ESP32 Arduino library documentation](https://docs.espressif.com/projects/arduino-esp32/en/latest/libraries.html).

 ### Sensor examples